danielloader/markdown-toolkit/README.md

     In this case the `inject_readme.py` reads itself to inject into this document, as well as the `readme_example.py` file containing some source code.

-1. To finish it off, there's an example of running this code in a Github Actions pipeline to keep the documentation updates.
+1. To finish it off, there's an example of running this code in a Github Actions pipeline to keep the documentation updated if the underlying files ever change.

     ```yaml
     name: Generate documentation